xen/flask-project-template/README.md

     │   │   ├── __init__.py
     │   │   └── views.py

-Put here your your admin or API views created by `Flask-Admin` or `Flask-Restless`.
+Put here your admin or API views created by `Flask-Admin` or `Flask-Restless`.

     │   ├── app.py